StudioEtrange/docker-sickrage/README.md

 	https://registry.hub.docker.com/u/studioetrange/docker-sickrage/

-* _update.sh_ is an admin script which update and add new sickrage versions.
+* _update.sh_ is only an admin script which update and add new sickrage versions.
 This script do not auto create missing tag in docker hub webui.
 It is only for admin/owner purpose.